njwilson23/irlib/doc/doc_tutorial.rst

     pick dc 75 125

-*icepick* then uses a set of heuristics to try and figure out where the airwave is in each trace, subject to the vertical constraints.
+*icepick2* then uses a set of heuristics to try and figure out where the airwave is in each trace, subject to the vertical constraints.

 -  There is a minimum vertical range for the algorithm to work.
 I forget what